nbashir97/MSc-Dissertation/README.md

 The NHANES data and artificial blood pressure data are located in the `data` directory.

-The final dissertation is named `Bashir-NZ.pdf`.
+The final compiled version of the dissertation is named `Bashir-NZ.pdf`.

 **Stata v17.0**\
 **R v4.3.1**\